French

 French 4 -- offered every quarter.

-French 6 -- generally offered every quarter (check schedule of classes for offering)
+French 6 -- usually offered winter and spring quarters (check schedule of classes for offering).

 ADVANCED